-addr points to a 3-word OPEN argument block.
+addr is the address of a 3-word OPEN argument block.

 status contains for OPEN the OPEN status bits in its left half (refer to Table 7-2) and the SETSTS bits in its right half. status for INIT contains the SETSTS bits in its right half.